 Solo 401(k) Contribution Limits

-- Elective deferrals, or contributions made as the employee, can be made up to 100% of your compensation or earned income, up to the IRS-set annual contribution limit of $22,500 (as of 2023).
+- Elective deferrals, or contributions made by the employee, can be made up to 100% of your compensation or earned income, up to the IRS-set annual contribution limit of $23,500 (as of 2025).

-- Employer non-elective contributions can be up to 25% of compensation or, if self-employed, the limits are based on the rate table located in Publication 560, Retirement Plans for Small Business.
+- Employer non-elective contributions can be up to 25% of compensation, or if self-employed, the limits are based on the rate table in Publication 560, Retirement Plans for Small Businesses.

 Differences Between SEP IRAs and Solo 401(k)s

-SEP IRAs and Solo 401(k)s share a lot of similarities, but there are a few key differences to keep in mind as you compare your options:
+SEP IRAs and Solo 401(k)s share a lot of similarities, but there are two key differences to keep in mind as you compare your options:

-- Eligibility.
-Solo 401(k)s, and SEP IRAs cater to business owners, sole proprietors, and the self-employed, but only the SEP IRA allows for business growth in the form of hired staff.
+Solo 401(k)s and SEP IRAs cater to business owners, sole proprietors, and the self-employed, but only the SEP IRA allows for business growth in the form of hired staff.
 You cannot maintain a Solo 401(k) if you plan to hire employees, with the only exception being your spouse.

 Examples of When a SEP IRA Is Better than a Solo 401(k)

-If you’re self-employed or are a sole proprietor who anticipates hiring employees — even if it’s only a few — a SEP IRA is likely the better option.
-That’s because hiring employees will make you ineligible for a Solo 401(k).
+A SEP IRA is likely the better option if you’re self-employed or are a sole proprietor who anticipates hiring employees, even if it’s only a few.
+Hiring employees will make you ineligible for a Solo 401(k).

-In addition, a SEP IRA is also a better option if you do have employees and are looking for a simple path to providing them with a retirement benefit.
+In addition, a SEP IRA is also a better option if you have employees and are looking for a simple path to provide them with a retirement benefit.

 Examples of When a Solo 401(k) Is Better than a SEP IRA